softwarefactory-project/sf-docs/docs/project_config/gerrit_replication_user.rst

 Introduction
 ------------

-Software Factory can replicate git repositories on remote git servers.
+Software Factory can replicate git repositories to remote git servers.
 This feature relies on Gerrit's replication plugin.

 The replication settings can be changed in the config repository; they can be found in the directory "gerrit" you will find a file called replication.config.